Get Budget Forklifts Now. Call Us Today! 708-358-6555

 Upfront Investment Higher (includes battery and charger) Lower

-Ongoing Maintenance Very Low (fewer moving parts) Higher (engine tuning, oil, filters)
+Ongoing Maintenance Very low (fewer moving parts) Higher (engine tuning, oil, filters)

 Conclusion: Making the Right Investment for Your Fleet